-Haugh says that animosity toward the Seminoles could not even being ginned up after their players toured the Notre Dame campus wearing green hats featuring shamrocks and gold Florida State initials.
+Haugh says that animosity toward the Seminoles could not even be ginned up after their players toured the Notre Dame campus wearing green hats featuring shamrocks and gold Florida State initials.

 “They relished being sort of the villain," Haugh says of Florida State.
 "They did play into that a little bit more.
 But it seemed like this was a team that was trying hard to be dislikable, but they were kind of hard to dislike.”